shreyapgosai/GDSC/README.md

     for i in distances[1:6]:
         print(new.iloc[i[0]].title)

-This function finds the input movie index, calculates similarity scores with all other movies, sorts them in descending order, and returns the top 5 most similar movies.
+This function:
+- Finds the index of the selected movie
+- Computes similarity scores with all other movies
+- Sorts movies based on similarity score
+- Returns top 5 most similar movies

 ---

 ## UI/UX AND WEB DEPLOYMENT

 - Built using Streamlit
-- Movie selection through dropdown menu
+- Uses dropdown menu for movie selection
 - Button-based recommendation system
 - Displays top recommended movies
 - Simple and interactive user interface